intj-t/intj-t/README.md

 and upstream and downstream pull requests.
 And joined the Windows App Developer program in 2019.
 * And working on a patent protected framework and C# Operating System.
 And built the University of Washington's Spin OS on Redhat 4.2
 I've a 2019 Microsoft Bizspark Graduate with graduation email from Microsoft's Midori Lawler, Free Microsoft Tech Support and A Changeset of Verve.
 * Favorite Songs are Pearl Jam's Why Go, Black, Oceans, Spin the Black Cirlce, MFC(Mini Fast Cars), In My Tree, Fatal, Arms Aloft, Public Image, Rearviewmirror, Blood, Dissident, Leash and Betterman.
+And played Ping Pong with the band after a '98 show.

 ![Sullins](images/sullins.jpg)